diffix/desktop/docs/operation.md

 When a column is selected, the generalization input is exposed.
 For text columns, you can select a substring by offset and number of characters.
 For numeric columns, you can select a bin size.

-> More generalization (larger substrings or no substring, and larger numeric bins) leads to less suppression and less relative noise, but also less precision.
+> More generalization (shorter substrings or larger numeric bins) leads to less suppression and less relative noise, but also less precision.

 ### Toggle between counting rows and counting protected entities (i.e. persons)

-If the input data is multi-row, then __Diffix for Desktop__ gives you the choice of counting rows or counting protected entities (i.e. persons).
+If the input data is multi-row, then __Diffix for Desktop__ gives you the choice of counting rows or counting protected entities (e.g. persons).
 The toggle switch may be found at the bottom of the column selection area.

 ## How to interpret the Anonymization Summary